Natural Progression For ‘The Natural’ James McGivern - Irish Boxing

 “I don’t know a whole lot about Tony, our paths have never crossed before but I’m sure he’s just as excited for this as I am and he’ll come fully prepared.”

-Despite the step-up in level, McGivern won’t make his camp McGlynn specific.
-The St Georges graduate will focus on getting himself in the best shape possible and figuring out the challenge that awaits once the bell rings.
+Despite the step-up in level, McGivern didn’t make his camp McGlynn specific.
+The St Georges graduate focused on getting himself in the best shape possible and figuring out the challenge that awaits once the bell rings.

 “Again I don’t know a whole lot about him I’ll have to do all my learning there but I prefer it that way.
 It’ll be an interesting affair I’m sure all I can predict is that I’ll turn up and give my best performance.”